varnish/Varnish-Book/varnish_book.rst

 	4) the hashing algorithm.

         Some parameters changes require to restart Varnish to take effect.
-	For example, the modification of the listening port requires a restart.
+	For example, the modification of the listening port.

-	Other changes might not take effect immediately, but they do not require to restart Varnish.
+	Other changes might not take effect immediately, but restart is not required.
 	Changes to cache time-to-live (TTL), for instance, take effect only after the current cached objects expire.
 	In this example, the value of the TTL parameter is only applicable to caches fetched after the TTL modification.